 After selecting this option, select an NTP server from the list, or click Add NTP Server to manually enter one or more server(s).

-When configuring a Delphix Engine on VMware, be sure to configure the NTP client on the host to use the same servers that you enter here.
+When configuring a Delphix Engine on VMware, be sure to configure the NTP client on the host to use the same servers that are entered here.

 Manually Select Time and Date

-Click Use Browser Time and Date to set the system time, or select the date and time by using the calendar and clock displays.
+Click Use Browser Time and Date option to set the system time, or select the date and time by using the calendar and clock icons.

-If you select Use Browser Time and Date, the date and time will persist as your local time, even if you change the time zone.
+If this option is selected, the date and time will persist as the local time, even if time zones are changed.

-The initial network configuration will be pre-populated based on the deployment platform you are using for Delphix.
+The initial network configuration will be pre-populated based on the deployment platform used for Delphix.
 For VMware deployments, Delphix defaults to the VMXNET3 network adapter.

-By selecting ‘Settings’ for each Network Interface, you can manage the following options:
+Select ‘Settings’ for each Network Interface to manage the following options:

 DHCP or Static network addressing